ckoukoutchos/react-lightning-lectures/README.md

 )(UserList);
 ```

 We can then access these props just like we would if passed from any other parent component.
-In `<UserList>`, we are listening for the `loading` property of the store to determine if we should show a <Spinner> or not.
-When loading is updated to true, it will cause new props to be passed and the component to re-render showing a spinner.
+In `<UserList>`, we are listening for the `loading` property of the store to determine if we should show a spinner or not.
+When loading is updated to true, it will cause new props to be passed and the component to re-render showing a `<Spinner>`.

 ```javascript
 UserList.js;